braingeneers/SIMS/README.md

 - All label files contain a common column, known as the `class_label`, on which to train the model
 - `datafiles` and `labelfiles` are the absolute paths to the expression matrices and labels, respectively

 The code is run with `python`.
-To use the package, we recommend using a virtual environment such as [miniconda](https://docs.conda.io/en/latest/miniconda.html) which will allow you to install packages without harming your computer's system `python`.
+To use the package, we recommend using a virtual environment such as [miniconda](https://docs.conda.io/en/latest/miniconda.html) which will allow you to install packages without harming your system `python`.

+If using conda, run
 1. Create a new virtual environment with `conda create --name=<NAME> python=3.9`
 2. Enter into your virtual environment with `conda activate NAME`

+Otherwise, enter your virtual environment of choice and
-3. Install the SIMS package with `pip install git+https://github.com/braingeneers/SIMS.git`
+1. Install the SIMS package with `pip install git+https://github.com/braingeneers/SIMS.git`
-4. Set up and run the model training in a `.py` file.
-A tutorial on how to do so is shown below.
+2. Set up the model training code in a `MYFILE.py` file, and run it with `python MYFILE.py`.
+A tutorial on how to set up training code is shown below.

 A call to generate and train the SIMS model could look like the following: